jordi-fontan/English/duolingo/level6/1-Games-lvl2.md

 6. We're all curious about that new video game.-->
 7. Maria tiene tiempo para nadar porque esta desempleada.--->Maria has time to swim because she's unemployed.
 8. When Luigi was unemployed, he played a lot of video games late at night before bed.
 Now he's a lawyer, and he has to go to bed early.
-Luigi played video games…when he didn't jave a job.
+9. Luigi played video games…when he didn't jave a job.
-I'm curious about chess.
-Would you mind teaching me to play I started going to the gym when I was unemployed
+10. I'm curious about chess.
+Would you mind teaching me to play
+11. I started going to the gym when I was unemployed
-I'm curious about trying a new sport
+12. I'm curious about trying a new sport
-I'm curious about his expensive new racket.
+13. I'm curious about his expensive new racket.

-?
+## Lesson 5

+1. The changes to the sport made hockey lovers angry.
+2. Mario has always been a book lover.
+He reads ***all the time**
+3. The football game was **uninteresting** to my friends.
+4. The front row of the stadium is for **disabled people.**
+5. This part of the parking lot is for disabled visitors.
+6. Soccer is uninteresting to me.
+I prefear basketball.
+7. I don't know how I cut my chin last week.
+8. >Lovers of soccer will really enjoy the new film about Pelé.
+It tells how a poor child from Brazil became the best player in the world.
+9. Bruce got a cut on his chin when the ball hit his face.
+10. Excuse me, would you mind telling me more about the special sports classes for disabled students?
+My teenage son loves sports!
+11. Would you mind letting your teenage cousin help you?
+12. Would you mind teaching my teenage son to play chess?
+13. Every video game lover wants to try this new game.